Fuel The Nerd Logo

 Diamond Fluorescence

-Fluorescence is one of the numerous characteristics to consider when purchasing a diamond.
-However, unlike the 4 Cs (color, cut, clarity, and carat), fluorescence isn’t as easy a concept for most of us to grasp.
+Fluorescence is one of the numerous factors to consider when purchasing a diamond.
+However, unlike the 4 Cs (color, cut, clarity, and carat), fluorescence is not as easy a concept for most of us to grasp.
 For example, before I began my diamond education, I thought fluorescence was desirable because high fluorescence seems like it should provide more brilliance and shine.
 Under some circumstances, this is true; however, fluorescence is considered a flaw.
 Therefore, higher levels of fluorescence result in lower prices.

 How to Identify Diamond Fluorescence

 Now that you have a general understanding of fluorescence and how it can impact the brilliance and visual clarity of stones of various colors, how can you tell whether a stone has fluorescence?
 First, you always want to view the certification.
 Organizations such as the Gemological Institute of America (GIA) will provide certifications to accompany diamonds they have evaluated, so this should be your first stop when determining fluorescence.
 There are other certification agencies, such as the American Gem Society (AGS) and the International Gemological Institute (IGI); however, it is important to recognize that each organization does not have the same level of grading criteria.
 Therefore, do your research before completely trusting the certifier.
-That being said, GIA is the most well recognized and respected, so you cannot go wrong if it’s a GIA certified diamond.
+That being said, GIA is the most well-recognized and respected, so you cannot go wrong if it is a GIA-certified diamond.